osrf-migration/srcsim-wiki/system_setup.md

 sudo apt-get update
 ```

-* Install the "SRCSim" package and all its dependencies
+* Install the `SRCSim` package and all its dependencies

 ```
 sudo apt-get install srcsim